nalu-development/nalu/README.md

 Sometimes you want to protect a page from being popped from the navigation stack, for example when the user is editing a form.
 You can do that by implementing the `ILeavingGuard` interface which defines a `ValueTask<bool> CanLeaveAsync()` method from which you can eventually display a prompt to ask the user if they want to leave the page.

-Note: a page "appears" only when it is the target of the navigation, intermediate pages models will trigger `OnAppearingAsync` unless the `ILeavingGuard` stops the navigation on that page.
+Note: a page "appears" only when it is the target of the navigation, intermediate pages models will trigger `OnAppearingAsync` unless the `ILeavingGuard` needs to be evaluated.

 #### Navigation using C#